 ICGN has developed an ESG Professional Development Programme and EFFAS is helping with certification of the programme.

 This collaborative project culminated with a roundtable held by PRI, ICGN and EFFAS at Bloomberg’s offices in London on 18 March 2013.
+Click here to watch the company and investor dialogue panel discuss the disclosure of ESG information by companies and integrated reporting.

 The world is changing rapidly.
 While our market-based economy has emerged as the most efficient system for allocating scarce economic resources, it is giving rise to growing array of social inequalities, environmental impacts and negative externalities which are affecting companies.
 Unprecedented environmental and social pressures driven by food, water and energy security, access to natural resources, climate change, human rights, supply chain labour standards and ageing populations have become material issues for business and the corporate world.
 The impact of poor corporate governance practices on shareholder value, accentuated by the global financial crisis, has also lifted issues such as transparency, corruption, board structure, shareholder rights, business ethics, risk management and executive compensation to the top of the investor agenda.